gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 But the base NES system has no suitable scanline interrupts that can provide such functionality.
 So instead, gbdk-nes API allows *fake* handlers to be installed in the goal of keeping code compatible with other platforms.

-* An installed VBL handler will be called immediately when calling wait_vbl_done.
-This handler should only update PPU shadow registers
+* An installed VBL handler will be called immediately when calling vsync.
+This handler should only update PPU shadow registers.
 * An installed LCD handler for a specific scanline will then be called repeatedly until the value of _lcd_scanline is either set to an earlier scanline or >= 240.
 After each invocation, shadow registers are stored into a buffer.
 * After the vblank NMI handler has finished palette updates, OAM DMA, VRAM updates and scroll updates it will then manually run a delay loop to reach the particular scanlines that the installed LCD handler was pre-called for, and use the contents of the buffer to update registers.